 At the end of the school year, students are awarded and recognized for perfect attendance, hymn of the month,and those that participated in the Bible Memory program.

-Our Christian values are at the forefront of our education.
 The spiritual development of your child is equally as important as their academic development.